-What is the cause of malignant atrophic papulosis?
+What causes malignant atrophic papulosis?

 What are the clinical features of malignant atrophic papulosis?

 Skin lesions are the characteristic feature of malignant atrophic papulosis.
 The lesions are usually multiple and occur predominantly on the trunk and arms.
-They usually start as small red raised spots of 2-5mm in diameter.
-After a few days they enlarge and develop a central white spot that is depressed in comparison to the red skin around it.
+They usually start as small red raised spots of 2–5 mm in diameter.
+After a few days, they enlarge and develop a central white spot that is depressed in comparison to the red skin around it.
 They heal leaving depressed porcelain-white scars.

 Anti-platelet drugs like aspirin and dipyridamole may reduce the number of new lesions in some patients with only skin involvement.

 There have been reports of benefit from experimental treatments using eculizumab (monoclonal antibody binding C5 complement) and treprostinil (prostacyclin analogue).

 What is the outlook for malignant atrophic papulosis?

 Malignant atrophic papulosis is generally regarded as a serious vascular disease, because it leads to involvement of multiple organs and results in death within 2–3 years.
 But in some cases, disease is limited to the skin and appears fairly benign (harmless).